Virtually free-by-cyclic groups

 A class of free-by-cyclic one-relator groups of well-known geometric significance is formed by fundamental groups of closed orientable surfaces.
 If $S$ is such a surface of genus $g$, then $\pi_1(S)$ acts geometrically on the hyperbolic plane with fundamental domain a compact right-angled regular $2g$-gon.
-This endows the plane with the structure of a building, with $\pi_1(S)$ acting as a uniform lattice.
 More generally, the \emph{Bourdon building} \cite{bourdon_97} $X_{p, q}$ is the building whose chambers are hyperbolic right-angled $p$-gons (here $p\geqslant 5$) with edges of thickness $q\geqslant 2$ and with vertex links isomorphic to the complete bipartite graph $K_{q,q}$.
 Since $X_{p, q}$ is a $\cat(-1)$ space, any uniform lattice of $X_{p, q}$ is a hyperbolic group.
 Moreover, by putting a vertex in the middle of each chamber and connecting each such vertex to the midpoint of each edge, we see that $X_{p, q}$ also has a $\cat(0)$ square complex structure.
 Thus, any uniform lattice of $X_{p, q}$ is also virtually compact special by Agol's theorem \cite[Theorem 1.1]{agol_13}.
 In particular, \cref{main_2} now characterises virtually free-by-cyclic uniform lattices of $X_{p, q}$.
 In \cite{wise_21}, Wise proves that uniform lattices of $X_{p, q}$ are coherent if and only if $q< p-1$.
 One ingredient for this characterisation was Dymara's result that the second $L^2$-Betti number vanishes if and only if $q<p-1$ \cite[Theorem 4.2]{dymara_04}.
 Combined with our main theorem, we obtain the following.

 \begin{corollary} Let $p\geqslant 5$ and $q\geqslant 2$ be integers.
 A uniform lattice of the Bourdon building $X_{p, q}$ is virtually free-by-cyclic if and only if $q<p-1$. \end{corollary}